lucee/lucee-dockerfiles/README.md

 # License

 The Docker files and config files are available under the [MIT License](LICENSE).
-The Lucee engine, Tomcat, NGINX and any other softwares are available under their respective licenses.
+The Lucee engine, Tomcat, NGINX and any other software are available under their respective licenses.